 Oana Avasilichioaei’s practice is concerned with textuality, polylingual poetics, the social and political forces/voices of the polis, and the intermediary spaces between word, sound and image, exploring the transgressions of these terrains through poetry, translation, performance, and sound work.
 Her five poetry collections include We, Beasts (Wolsak & Wynn 2012, winner of the A. M. Klein Prize for Poetry) and Limbinal (Talonbooks 2015), a hybrid, multi-genre poetic work on notions of borders, and her current book/beyond-the-book project is Eight Track (upcoming 2019), a poetic, sonic investigation of the multifold meanings of track and tracking.
 Also a translator, her most recent translation of Bertrand Laverdure’s Readopolis (BookThug, 2017) won the 2017 Governor General Literary Award.

-Alisha Dukelow’s writing can be found in The Puritan, PRISM international, and baldhip magazine.
-She has three poems forthcoming in The Fiddlehead’s Summer 2018 issue and a review forthcoming in Lemon Hound.
-She lives in Montreal, where she is pursuing an MA in Creative Writing and English Literature and working on her first collection of poetry and poetic cross-genre.
+Alisha Dukelow’s poetry and fiction has been published in journals such as The Malahat Review, The Fiddlehead, The Puritan, and PRISM international.
+In Montreal, or Tiotia:ke, the traditional territory of the Mohawk people, she is currently pursuing an MA in Creative Writing and English Literature and working on her first collection of poetry and poetic cross-genre.

 Kaie Kellough is a Canadian poet and novelist.
 He was born in Vancouver, British Columbia, raised in Calgary, Alberta, and in 1998 moved to Montreal, Quebec, where he currently lives.
 Kellough has published two books of poetry, two audio recordings and a novel.
 He is a practitioner of vocal sound poetry.